 The costs are regularly updated by G&T to keep the study up-to-date and relevant.

 Benefits of different floor systems

-Composite slabsComposite slabs, comprising reinforced concrete cast on profiled steel decking, are an option whether the beams are downstand or integrated within the slab depth for a shallow floor form of construction.
-The slabs are normally reinforced using an upper layer of mesh and, occasionally, additional bars in the troughs.
+Composite slabsComposite slabs, comprising lightly reinforced concrete cast on profiled steel decking, are an option whether the beams are downstand or integrated within the slab depth for a shallow floor form of construction.
+The slabs are normally reinforced using an upper layer of mesh and, occasionally, additional bars in the troughs (usually for longer periods of fire resistance and heavy loads).
 Fibre reinforcement may also be used.
 Spans of up to 4.5 m can be achieved using trapezoidal decking (80 mm deep).
 Some so-called deep decking profiles also exist (over 200 mm deep), that can span 6 m or so without propping during construction.

 Composite slabs are an excellent choice when speed of construction is important.
-They were a key part of the boom in multi-storey steel framed office construction in London in the 1980s for this reason.
-Bundles of decking are lifted onto place on the steel structure, for distribution by hand.
+Bundles of decking are lifted into place on the steel structure, for distribution by hand.
 The number of crane lifts needed, when compared with the precast alternative, is greatly reduced.
 The ability to stack the pieces of decking into bundles also reduces transport time and costs.